pinterest/gestalt/docs/markdown/android/iconbuttonfloating.md

 <TwoCol>
   <Group>
     <Do title="When to use" />
-    - To represent a primary or common action when it has to be visible all the time on the screen on top of everything.
+    - To represent a primary or common action when it has to be visible all the time on the screen on top of everything
-    - Triggering a Sheet to complete a related task.
+    - Triggering a Sheet to complete a related task
-    - Only if it is the most suitable way to present a screen's high-emphasis action.
+    - Only if it is the most suitable way to present a screen's high-emphasis action
   </Group>
   <Group>
   <Dont title="When not to use" />
-    - There isn't a need for a fixed IconButtonFloating visible all the time on the screen.
+    - There isn't a need for a fixed IconButtonFloating visible all the time on the screen
-    - To replace IconButton established patterns, such as navigation elements.
+    - To replace IconButton established patterns, such as navigation elements
   </Group>
 </TwoCol>